minhduy105/BG/README.md

 This project is for the Berkshire Grey Coding Problem:

-1. Write a python script to recurse a given directory location and return a list of files whose names match a regex (or maybe just whose size is > than some number)
+<strong>1.
+Write a python script to recurse a given directory location and return a list of files whose names match a regex (or maybe just whose size is > than some number)</strong>

 The code only using the regex "\*" and we only have 2 cases: at the begining of the search "\*txt" or at the end of the search "abc\*".
 This code assumes the files will consist of only letters and numbers.
 The search algorithm is case insensitive.